Privacy and Copyright

 California Civil Code Section § 1798.83 permits users of our Websites that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an email to firstname.lastname@example.org, or write us at Data Protection Team, NSF International,789 North Dixboro Road, Ann Arbor, MI 48105.
+To make such a request, please send an email to firstname.lastname@example.org, or write us at Data Protection Team, NSF,789 North Dixboro Road, Ann Arbor, MI 48105.

-We have implemented measures designed to secure your personal data from accidental loss and from unauthorised access, use, alteration, and disclosure.
+We have implemented measures designed to secure your personal data from accidental loss and from unauthorized access, use, alteration, and disclosure.
 The safety and security of your data also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our Websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our Websites.
 Any transmission of personal data is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Websites.

 In many cases, these tags/files lead to the use of your device's processing or storage capabilities.
 Some of these tags/files are set by NSF itself, others by third parties; some only last as long as your browser session, while others can stay active on your device for a longer period of time.